backland/HGCTT/README.md

  - Footer.php : Common Include for HTML Page Footer
  - MemberLookup.php : AJAX Call from PlayerDates.php to Lookup player by Membership Number
  - Unavailable.php : Toggle playing date on/off.
 AJAX Call from PlayerDates.php
+ - DeleteLock.php : Hidden Page to allow deleting of booking lock for re-generation of groups
  - GolfBooking.sql : Backup of Database Tables

+Image Files are as Follows
+ - android-touch-icon.png
+ - apple-touch-icon-1.png
+ - apple-touch-icon-2.png
+ - calendar.png          ( For Email )
+ - window-icon.png